 Cooked chicken breasts should be refrigerated within two hours of cooking.
 Your leftovers should remain safe for two to three days.

 - Wash surfaces that come into contact with raw chicken.

 - Wash your hands with soap and water for at least 20 seconds after handling raw chicken.

 - Wash utensils with hot soapy water after using them on raw meat.

 So, now that you know how to safely handle chicken breasts, what should you do with them?

-Chicken breasts are extremely versatile.
-You can chop them into salads or use them in sandwiches.
-For a healthy take on a classic, try this oven-fried chicken breast recipe or this flavorful cider-brined roasted chicken breast dish.
+Chicken breasts are extremely versatile, and your options for how to prepare them are nearly endless.
+For starters, you can chop them into salads, use them in sandwiches, or cook them on the grill.
+For a healthy take on a classic, try this oven-fried chicken breast recipe or these flavorful herb-roasted chicken breasts.